SeniorMatt/Mattthew-s-Dotfiles/README.md

 ```
 ~/.config/rofi/config.rasi
 ```
-Just open them and replace the path with your username rather than mine Also i might recommend u to check our the ~/.config/hypr/categories/ folder and customize everything for ur needs, like monitor setup, keybindings, autostart applications and etc.
+Just open them and replace the path with your username rather than mine.

+Also i might recommend u to check our the ~/.config/hypr/categories/ folder and customize everything for ur needs, like monitor setup, keybindings, autostart applications and etc.

 # Preview